bacula-web/bacula-web/docs/source/03_get-help/faq.rst

 But it should work fine on your preferred Linux distributions as

-  * Debian/Ubuntu (or any kind of Debian based distros)
+  * Debian / Ubuntu (any deb based Linux OS)
+  * Fedora / Centos / Rocky Linux / AlmaLinux / Oracle Linux (any rpm based Linux OS)
   * Gentoo
   * Slackware
   * OpenSuse
-  * Fedora
-  * etc.

-Bacula-Web should work as well on XAMPP but without any warranty (not tested yet).

-If you intend to install Bacula-web on WAMP (Windows + Apache + PHP + MySQL), it should work without problems.
-You just need to ensure that PHP has been compiled with the bacula's database support (MySQL, postgreSQL, SQLite) and PDO as well.
+I've never tried running Bacula-Web on MS Windows using XAMPP or WampServer, but I don't see anything blocking users to do it.

 In case you need further help, don't hesitate to get back to me by mail (bacula-dev at dflc dot ch)